Ion Suru: Club career

 Suru was born on 20 October 1927 in Turda, Romania and began playing football in 1947 at local club CFR in Divizia B, one year later moving to Dermata Cluj.
 Subsequently, he joined CFR Cluj where on 3 April 1949 he made his Divizia A debut under coach Elemer Hirsch in a 3–0 away loss to CSU Timișoara.
 Shortly afterwards he went to play for Locomotiva București.
 In 1951, Suru signed with Dinamo București where in his first season he scored a personal record of 10 goals, including one in a 6–2 win over rivals CCA București.
 He was used the entire match by coach Angelo Niculescu in the 1954 Cupa României final which was lost with 2–0 to Metalul Reșița.
 In the following season he helped the club win its first title, being used by Niculescu in 22 matches in which he scored seven goals.
-He also won the 1958–59 Cupa României, but coach Iuliu Baratky did not use him in the 4–0 win over CSM Baia Mare in the final.
 Suru played in the first European match for a Romanian team during the 1956–57 European Cup, a 3–1 victory against Galatasaray, scoring a goal in the 2–1 loss in the second leg.
 The Red Dogs advanced to the next phase of the competition where they were eliminated by CDNA Sofia, Suru playing in all four games of the campaign.
-On 10 May 1959, Suru made his last Divizia A appearance in Dinamo's 1–0 loss to Steaua București, having a total of 174 matches with 37 goals in the competition.
+On 9 October 1957, he scored a goal in a 3–2 league derby victory against CCA.
+He won the 1958–59 Cupa României, but coach Iuliu Baratky did not use him in the 4–0 win over CSM Baia Mare in the final.
+On 10 May 1959, Suru made his last Divizia A appearance in Dinamo's 1–0 loss to CCA, totaling 174 matches with 37 goals in the competition.